Islamic Djamaat of Dagestan: Terrorist bombings

-While the fighting between the Wahhabists and Dagestani troops was ongoing on 4 September, the first attack of the Russian apartment bombings occurred; 64 people were killed in a blast that destroyed an apartment building in the nearby city of Buinaksk.
+While the fighting between the Wahhabists and Dagestani troops was ongoing on 4 September, the first attack of the Russian apartment bombings occurred; 64 people were killed in a blast that destroyed an apartment building in the nearby city of Buynaksk.

-A day after the blast on 5 September, Basaev and Khattab launched a second incursion into Dagestan, ostensibly with the aim of relieving the Islamic Djamaat from the government attack.
+A day after the blast on 5 September, Basayev and Khattab launched a second incursion into Dagestan, ostensibly with the aim of relieving the Islamic Djamaat from the government attack.
 On 9 September, 94 Russian civilians were killed when an explosion destroyed their apartment building in Moscow.
 More terrorist attacks followed: on 13 September, 118 people died in a bombing in Moscow; on 16 September, a truck-bomb destroyed an apartment building in Volgodonsk.

 According to Robert Bruce Ware, a leading specialist on Dagestan, the apartment bombings were likely perpetrated by the Dagestani Wahhabists as a retribution for the federal attack on the Islamic Djamaat.

 Destruction of the Djamaat

 Following the federal military attack which started on 29 August 1999, the militants retreated from the Djamaat on 13 September 1999.
 The villages of Karamakhi, Chabanmakhi and Kadar were ruined in the fighting.
 As a physical geographic entity, the Islamic Djamaat of Dagestan finally ceased to exist, but the Dagestani Wahhabists continued to have a serious presence in the republic, and there is much evidence that they have been responsible for a long series of terrorist bombings in Dagestan.